microsoft/hlsl-specs/proposals/infra/INF-0004-inproc-outofproc-compiler-library-support.md

 ### Why prefer an out of process solution?

-* Process creation on Windows based systems is expensive.
-Launching clang.exe over and over again to compile shaders becomes a lengthy operation on Windows platforms.

 * Security is a concern when compiling a shader in a process space that is considered protected.
 An out of process design would move that concern to an isolated process.

-* In-process support using multiple threads have known thread-safety concerns for the clang compiler.
+* Running multiple instances of clang In-process across multiple threads has known thread-safety concerns for the clang compiler.
 The clang compiler holds some state at compile time and some of that state could leak to other compilation sessions if it is not protected.
 This issue was also called out when an experiment called [llvm-buildozer](https://reviews.llvm.org/D86351) was created.
 The author was interested in multiple threads re-entering the main compiler entry point in an effort to reduce compilation times.
 The effort showed that the unsafe bits could be fixed up and made thread safe allowing the experiment to be built.
 I have not checked to see the thread safe fixed bits are in the current llvm source.

 * Cleanup between compiler invocations.
 Destroying a process and bringing it back up ensures that any state leaked or leftover from a previous compilation